UVicOptics/The-Big-FFW/README.md

 ![](Figures/GUI.jpg)

-# This GUI requires six variables to run:
+# This GUI requires six variables:

   - Degree Range
      - The stage rotates with respect to the user's input degrees (the input format is "#,", i.e. 5,6,7)